AgyLuczak/MUM-S-TO-DO-LIST/README.md

 The heading "Sign in to see your list" is straightforward and indicates the purpose of the page directly.
  Users enter their username in a field with a minimum and maximum length requirement, ensuring consistency with the registration process.
  A separate field for the password enhances security.
 The password is also subject to length and character type restrictions.
 The form uses the POST method to submit data, which helps in keeping user credentials secure.
-If the username or password are icorrect the users get feedback immediately.
+If the username or password are incorrect the users get feedback immediately.

 ![icorrect user or password](./docs/incorrect_user_password.png)

 If the username and the password are correct the user is taken to their To-Do-List Page.
+The user's username is stored in the session.
+Setting session.permanent = True makes the session persistent across browser sessions until explicitly logged out or session expires (session set for 7 days).

 For new users, the page provides a direct link to the registration page.
 This addition enhances user experience by facilitating easy navigation between signing in and registering.